Know Your Trails

 Furthermore, the Sony SmartWatch extension of the application was never developed or transitioned to newer products like the Samsung or Apple smartwatch.

-Overall, the application proved two very fundamental facts.
+Overall, the application helped me learn two very fundamental facts.

 The first was that trail advocacy groups will always have a hard time communicating trail conditions when park managers and users see Facebook as a perfectly viable alternative for communicating park trail conditions.
 Yet, because trail advocate organizations see themselves as the source of truth for trail conditions, many park users have a hard time trusting their decision-making process when they can see the trail is okay with their own eyes.
 Until these organizations can become more transparent with their standards, they will continue to be seen as knee-jerk groups that close trails when someone drops a snowcone.